AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 ###Least square for linear model classification

-Applying least squares on will get us an estimation of the class label.
+Applying least squares will get us an estimation of the class label.
 However, Least Squares is not a good approach to estimate the classes.
 The issue with this approach is that it is sensitive to outliers.
 Also the result of the minimisation will be a value that is not guaranteed to be in [0, 1] so we cannot expect a 1-of-K binary coding to be output by the model which we will talk about in the next section.

 ##Lesson summary